Home Buying 101: What Credit Score Do You Need to Buy a Home in Florida?

 What credit score is needed for a conventional mortgage loan?

 Conventional mortgage requirements vary by lender.
 These loans are not backed by the government so there is no government requirement, though most lenders, including Home Solution Lenders, Inc., follow guidelines set by Federal housing finance institutions, Fannie Mae and Freddie Mac, which require a minimum 620 credit score for fixed-rate mortgages, and a 640 minimum score for adjustable-rate mortgages.

 If I have a lower credit score, what can I do?

 First, get pre-qualified!
 As mentioned, your FICO® score is different from your consumer score, so getting pre-qualified is how you’ll know what credit score lenders are using to qualify you.
 Talk to a lender about your options – a score lower than 620 does not necessarily mean you cannot buy a new home in Florida.
 Every situation is different and things such as financial reserves (your savings), debt to income ratios, and your overall credit history strongly play into qualification and in some cases can compensate for a lower credit score.

 Next, if your score is not quite where it needs to be to qualify, your lender may be able to advise ways you can improve your credit to help you get the qualifying score needed.
 In addition, Highland Homes can help you enroll in a credit restoration program if additional expertise is needed to boost your score.
 We’ll work together to help you achieve your dream of homeownership!

-To learn more about getting pre-qualified with a Highland Homes preferred lender and to start shopping for your new home in Florida, contact our New Home Specialists by calling us or emailing us today!
+To learn more about getting pre-qualified with a Highland Homes lender partner and to start shopping for your new home in Florida, contact our New Home Specialists by calling us or emailing us today!

 For informational purposes only and not a guarantee of rates, terms, or program availability.
 Information deemed reliable at the time of publishing, and subject to change without notice.
-For the most up-to-date credit score and financing information, visit our Financing Your New Home page and pre-qualify with a Highland Homes Preferred Lender.
+For the most up-to-date credit score and financing information, visit our Financing Your New Home page and pre-qualify with a Highland Homes Lender Partner.

 - Communities (204)